UKHomeOffice/hocs-bulk-case-action/README.md

 ## Features
 ### Close Case
-Currently the only service implemented which allows the application to close a list of cases which should be given as UUIDs.
+This is currently the only service implemented which allows the application to close a list of cases which should be given as UUIDs in an input file.
+This input file should be a CSV without headers.

 ## Run Locally
 ### Running in Docker